 - bouts of coughing or sneezing

-Individuals experiencing cluster headaches for the first time should see a doctor, as they could be a sign of something serious.
+Individuals experiencing cluster headaches for the first time should see speak with a doctor, as they could be a sign of something serious.

-A hypnic headache consists of a mild-to-moderate throbbing pain usually felt on both sides of the head.
-It can last for up to 3 hours, and other symptoms may include nausea and sensitivity to light and sound.
+A hypnic headache consists of mild-to-moderate throbbing pain, usually in both sides of the head.
+It can last for up to 3 hours, while other symptoms may include nausea and sensitivity to light and sound.

 People can experience several attacks each week.
-The cause of hypnic headaches is not understood, and there are no known triggers.
+The cause of hypnic headaches is not clear, and there are no known triggers.

-Although hypnic headaches are harmless, an older person who experiences any new kind of headache for the first time should see a doctor.
-Migraine and cluster headaches also need to be ruled out.
+Although hypnic headaches are harmless, an older adult who experiences any unusual headaches for the first time should seek medical advice.
+A doctor may wish to rule out migraine and cluster headaches.

 A medication-overuse headache (MOH) — sometimes known as a rebound headache — is the most common type of secondary headache.
-A MOH is marked by frequent or daily headaches with symptoms similar to those of either tension headaches or migraines.
+A MOH features frequent or daily headaches with symptoms similar to those of tension headaches or migraine.